-- We encourage a 'whole-school approach' in which children and adults work together to create an environment where everybody gets a clear message that bullying is wrong and will not be tolerated, that bullying behaviour of all kinds must be challenged. - All school staff, teaching and non-teaching, will be familiar with the Anti-Bullying Policy and procedures for dealing with reports of bullying. - Awareness raising posters are displayed in classrooms and corridors - Appropriate leaflets and literature will be provided for the children. - Children will be encouraged to understand their roles in preventing bullying using, for example, drama; role-play and novels.
-Children will be guided to understand the feelings of bullied children and to practise the skills they need to avoid bullying. - Use of 'Worry Boxes' in classrooms where appropriate.
+- We encourage a 'whole-school approach' in which children and adults work together to create an environment where everybody gets a clear message that bullying is wrong and will not be tolerated, that bullying behaviour of all kinds must be challenged. - All school staff, teaching and non-teaching, will be familiar with the Anti-Bullying Policy and procedures for dealing with reports of bullying. - Children will be encouraged to understand their roles in preventing bullying using, for example, drama; role-play and novels.
+Children will be guided to understand the feelings of bullied children and to practise the skills they need to avoid bullying. - Work carried out throughout the year to teach 'Protective Behaviours'.